2025 BC Parks Camping Reservations Guide

 In addition to this, there is the Gulf Islands National Park Reserve and two National Historic Sites – Fort Langley and Fort Rodd Hill.

 Administrated by Parks Canada, these National Parks charge daily admission fees.
-The campgrounds within them operate with a completely different reservation system to BC Parks’ camping reservations.

 Set up tent on dirt tent pad, with view of huge Takkakkaw Falls in th background